ShengxinHong/ShengxinHong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an undergraduate student majoring in Software Engineering at Detroit Mercy University and Hubei University of Technology (joint degree).
-Currently, I am a research assistant with Professor [Xiuyi Fan](https://dr.ntu.edu.sg/cris/rp/rp01665) at Nanyang Technological University (NTU).
+Hi there, I am Shengxin Hong.
+I am a senior undergraduate student majoring in Software Engineering at Detroit Mercy University and Hubei University of Technology (joint degree).
+Currently, I am a research assistant with Prof. [Xiuyi Fan](https://dr.ntu.edu.sg/cris/rp/rp01665) at Nanyang Technological University (NTU).

 My research interests lie at the intersection of Explainable AI (XAI) and multi-agent systems.
 In the past, I've been focused on the goal of designing contestable AI systems that are open to human intervention and responsive to disputes (human-machine and machine-machine).
 Specifically, I explored the following domains: